 \section{Introduction}

-\stitle{Motivation} Increasingly, data is being used for building predictive models to assist decision making, not only efficiently and at scale but also wisely, accurately, and just.
-However, AI depends on data, and any data-driven algorithm is {\em ``only as good as the data it works with''}~\cite{barocas2016big}.
-As a result, {``despite their huge promise, AI systems can be brittle and unfair''}~\cite{wing2021trustworthy}.
-Unfortunately, examples of such failures are abundant.
-Bias in recidivism prediction scores~\cite{flores2016false,dressel2018accuracy}, in police decisions~\cite{goel2016precinct}, in granting loans~\cite{fernandez2007study}, in job screening~\cite{dastin2018amazon}, and in online advertising~\cite{sweeney2013discrimination} are only a few examples illustrating the wide scope of the issue.

-In the presence of such failures, any decision-maker using a data-driven predictive model faces a critical question: {\em should they trust an individual prediction of the model for decision-making?} To further motivate this, let us use the following example:
+\stitle{Motivation} Interpretability is a necessity for data scientists who develop predictive models for critical decision-making.
+In such settings, it is important to provide additional means to support the following question: {\em is an individual prediction of the model reliable for decision-making?} To further motivate this, let us use Example~\ref{ex-0}:

-\begin{example} Consider a judge who needs to decide whether to accept or deny a bail request.
-Using data-driven predictive models is prevalent in such cases for predicting recidivism~\cite{dressel2018accuracy}.
-Indeed, such models can be beneficial to help the judge make wise decisions.
-Suppose the model predicts the queried individual as high risk (or low risk).
-The judge is aware and concerned about the critics surrounding such models.
-A major question the judge faces is whether or not they should rely on the prediction outcome to take action for this case.
+\begin{example} Using data-driven predictive models is prevalent for loan approval~\cite{sheikh2020approach}.
+Consider a data science company that has developed a predictive model tailored for bankers, aiming to predict the chance of repayment by a prospective loan applicant.
+Indeed, such models can be beneficial to help financial institutes make wise loan application decisions.
+Suppose the model predicts the queried individual has a poor chance of repaying the loan in case of approval.
+The data science company and the bankers are aware and concerned about the critiques surrounding such models~\cite{butler2020racial,blanchard2008lenders,montoya2020bad}.
+In particular, a major question the banker faces is whether or not they should rely on the prediction outcome to take action for this case.